sourcegraph/about/handbook/marketing/livestream.md

 - Set the schedule, host and details
 - Registration landing page form
-- Thanks for registering email which includes the webinar link
+- Thanks for registering email which includes the livestream link

 Zoom required configuration **IMPORTANT**